tvesh4/baccarat103/README.md

 Reward:

-If you place a bet and you win, you will receive your initial bet back plus an additional amount equal to 150% of your initial bet.
+If you place a bet and you win, you will receive your initial bet back plus an additional amount equal to 50% of your initial bet.
-For example, if you initially bet $100 and you win, you would receive your $100 bet back plus an additional $150 (which is 150% of $100), for a total of $250.
-Hence, the amount you would receive if you win is equal to your initial bet multiplied by 2.5 (or 1 + 150% expressed as a decimal).
+For example, if you initially bet $100 and you win, you would receive your $100 bet back plus an additional $50, for a total of $150.
+Hence, the amount you would receive if you win is equal to your initial bet multiplied by 1.5.